Port of Churchill: Upgrade projects

+In 2026, prospects for building LNG export terminal were discussed between the Manitoba and federal governments.

 Port operations

 The port is iced in for much of the year and is accessible only between late July and early November.
 For example, in 2010 the shipping season was July 28 to November 2.
 Shallow waters also restrict its development as an ocean port.
 Despite these restrictions the port remains useful for shipping grain and other bulk cargo because shipping by rail costs several times as much, per ton, as shipping by sea.

 The port is a compulsory pilotage area.
 Pilotage is provided by the Great Lakes Pilotage Authority, a Crown corporation of the Government of Canada which includes responsibility for pilotage on the Hudson Bay coast of the provinces of Ontario and Manitoba.
 Pilotage charges between July 20 and October 31 follow a published schedule; outside these dates charges are based on cost recovery.

+In 2026, the premier of Manitoba proposed extending the port's shipping season by nine months or more by employing icebreakers, and taking advantage of the warming climate which reduces sea ice.
+He proposed acquiring icebreakers costing $100 million to $410 million each and using bulk carriers designed for icy conditions costing $60 million to $70 million each.
+The federal government is considering the proposal but is not making it a priority.